 President Jacob Zuma unve i led the newl y refurbished Kensington High School in Cape Town recently as part of government’s Accelerated Schools Infrastructure Delivery Initiative (ASIDI) and the National Infrastructure Plan.

-President Jacob Zuma opened the newly refurbished Kensington High School in Cape Town.
-The school forms part of the Accelerated Schools Infrastructure Delivery Initiative.“Education is our apex priority as a country because we believe… it is the key to changing circumstances and changing the quality of life.
+“Education is our apex priority as a country because we believe… it is the key to changing circumstances and changing the quality of life.

 “I am very happy also to see that you are happy because you are in an environment that makes you proud and therefore prepares you to be better citizens tomorrow,” he told learners.